Roots can be one of the most damaging problems to discover in a sewer system. Thankfully, there are ways to get rid of roots in sewer pipes.

 A cured-in-place pipe (CIPP) is a trenchless rehabilitation method used to repair existing pipelines.
 A cured-in-place epoxy liner is applied to the inside of the pipe.
 Once fully cured, the lining acts as a new pipeline, sealing any opening or gaps to stop leaks and prevent future root intrusion.

-5. Have your sewer line inspected every two years to identify a root problem
+5. Finally, have your sewer line inspected every two years to identify a root problem

 Be sure to have your sewer line inspected every two years, especially if you've had issues in the past.
 Hire a plumber or a drain-cleaning or sewer service company to 'scope' the line and identify any problems.